pablobendiksen/motion-similarity/README.md

 # motion-similarity
-A Python project for learning a perceptually-accurate latent space for motion synthesis.
-This project defines a perceptual motion similarity metric and trains models on motion capture data features.
-To this end it employs a convolutional neural network (CNN) and an adaption of the triplet similarity network; these respectively allow for the generation of style labels (i.e., laban efforts) and capture user study perception-based similarity differences.
+A Python project for learning a perceptually-accurate latent space for motion synthesis wherein geometric distance is monotic with dissimilarity ratings between inputs.
+This project trains models on motion capture data as well as data gathered from user studies.
+It employs an adaptation of the triplet network via a custom loss over user study data; this permits us to begin learning a perceptual similarity metric over human motion.

 Final proposed network architecture is as follows: